 After years of excusing myself for who I was and how my mind worked, I’d grown tired of feeling socially embarrassed about and apologizing for my differences.
 I wasn’t embarrassed and I didn’t feel arrogant to say I’m a woman, so I asked myself why I should be embarrassed or feel arrogant to say, factually, “this is how my brain works”.
 In the interview with Barbara, I said the words “I’m gifted” for the first time publicly, and I’ll admit, I also cried while I said it.
 It felt like a relief and also a sadness, of the years of holding back.
 It also felt good leading by example.
 I’ve never wanted to go around proselytizing about giftedness, for sure.
 I just don’t want to be ashamed to be how I am, and to have the brain I have.
 And I was tired of seeing other gifted people feel the same shame.

-To date (this article is updated in April 2017), via our Secret Facebook Group, gifted coaching and other initiatives, we’ve served well over 1,000 gifted people around the world and have changed lives.
-InterGifted is all about self-actualization for the gifted!
-Read what some of our members say about the peer support they’ve gotten from being a part of InterGifted’s community and about how gifted coaching with us has accelerated their progress!
+To date (this article is updated in July 2018), we’ve connected and guided thousands of gifted people around the world and are continuing to grow in positive and joyful ways.
+Read what some of our members say about the meaningful peer support they’ve gotten from being a part of InterGifted’s community and peer groups, and about how gifted assessments, gifted coaching and mentoring and workshops and courses have impacted their lives.
+And learn more about the structure, mission, vision and values of InterGifted as an organization.

 HOW TO RECOGNIZE GIFTEDNESS